CodeStory/fluent-http/README.md

 ## Errors

-You have probably noticed, fluent-http comes with pre-rendered kitten ready 404 & 500 error pages.
+You have probably noticed, fluent-http comes with pre-rendered, kitten-ready 404 & 500 error pages.

 If you want to customize this pages or are member of the CCC "Comité Contre les Chats" then you'll probably want to override them.
-Just put a 404.html or 500.html at the root of your app folder and they will be served instead of the kitten's one.
+Just put a 404.html or 500.html at the root of your app folder and they will be served instead of the kitten one.

 ## Json support